-General admission to the Museum is free.
+Admission to the Museum is free for all visitors!

 Read more about why we’ve eliminated admission fees →